-There will be 11 programming assignments.
+There are 11 graded programming assignments.

 Assignments are due by 11 pm on the due date.

 If you do not follow the instructions and specifications for assignments (name, where to turn in, file format) you cause extra work for the graders and myself.
 As a student and potential software developer you must follow instructions and specifications.
-When you are penalized for failure to follow instructions it causes you to become a special case..
-With over 75 students the TAs and undergrad proctors use scripts to streamline some aspects of grading.
-Not follow the assignment instructions and specifications causes these scripts to fail and the graders must spend more time on your submission.
-The following penalties are in place because there must be consequences for failure to follow instructions.
-Otherwise there is no deterrent.
+When you do not meet your responsibilities as a student, it causes your submission to become a special case for the teaching staff.
+With many programs to grade, the TAs use scripts to streamline some aspects of grading.
+Not following the assignment instructions and specifications causes these scripts to fail and the TAs must spend more time on your submission.
+The following penalties are in place because there must be consequences for failure to meet your responsibilities as a student.
 Please read this account of a student who has seen the issue from both sides.

 Assignments grades are not scaled to effort or time spent working on them.
-(You may spend a large amount of time working on an assignment and still lose many points because your program is not correct.)
+(You may spend a large amount of time working on an assignment and still lose points because your program is not correct.)
 The programs are not graded on a strictly linear scale.
-Points will be deducted for failed test cases, poor style, poor efficiency, lack of necessary comments, convoluted algorithms, lack of student provided test cases, lack of answers to questions regarding the assignment, and other reasons deemed appropriate by the instructor.
+Points will be deducted for incorrect output, failed test cases, poor style, poor efficiency, lack of necessary comments, convoluted algorithms, lack of student provided test cases, lack of answers to questions regarding the assignment, and other reasons deemed appropriate by the instructor.